 “At the end of your time here, the world will either be more or less kind, compassionate, generous funny, creative, and loving because of your presence in it – and you alone get to choose”.
 John Pavlovitz

 Pavlovitz encourages us that when so many around us have given up, you must reach deep within, acknowledge your weaknesses and work around them to become fierce caretakers of hope for those who have lost all hope.
 Hope is a superpower as it sustains life.
-Through kindness, compassion, and persistence everyone has the ability to be caretakers of hope.
+Through kindness, compassion, and persistence everyone can be caretakers of hope.

 In HOPE AND OTHER SUPERPOWERS, Pavlovitz speaks to the traits, gifts, talents, and abilities everyone possesses in one form or another and provides examples of how the smallest gesture can have a substantial impact on others.
 No one has the responsibility to change the world in a day, but those who have more superpowers than others have the opportunity to make a difference in someone’s world each and every day.
 All that is required is to “give a damn” and” show up.”

 There are hope and encouragement within the pages of HOPE AND OTHER SUPERPOWERS, as well as inspiration by the many ways millions of people are doing their part for change; this is part of the wonder of this book.
 Pavlovitz reminds his readers that there are multitudes of every day, ordinary superheroes among the population.
 You are not alone.
 You have to get out and look for them, connect with them and put your “give a damn” attitude to work.